stefanmayu/kpxos/README.md

-    #Download the "OSU4X" software and manual to start using the keyboard!
+    #The software only supports Windows.Download the "OSU4X" software and manual to start using the keyboard!

 #